RSE-Sheffield/software_licensing/index.md

 # Copyright

+- Copyright is a type of intellectual property, particularly relevant to software.
-[Berne Convention](https://en.wikipedia.org/wiki/Berne_Convention) of 1886: Copyright is immediately bestowed upon a work the moment it is created, without requiring any registration.
+- [Berne Convention](https://en.wikipedia.org/wiki/Berne_Convention) of 1886: Copyright is immediately bestowed upon a work the moment it is created, without requiring any registration.

 # License